-Object Description The textual identification of the contact person for this managed node, System Contact together with information on how to contact this person.
-The allowed string length is 0 to 255.
-An administratively assigned name for this managed node.
+Object Description System Contact The textual identification of the contact person for this r together with information on how to contact this perso string length is 0 to 255.
+System Name An administratively assigned name for this managed node.
 By convention, this is the node's fully-qualified domain name.
-A domain Custom Nama name is a text string drawn from the alphabet (A-Z, a-z), digits (0-9), System Name minus sign (-).
+A domain name is a text string drawn from the alphabet (A-Z, a-z), digits (0-9), minus sign (-).
 No space characters are permitted as part of a name.
 The first character must be an alpha character.
 And the first or last character must not be a minus sign.
 The allowed string length is 0 to 255.
-The physical location of this node(for example, telephone closet, third System Location floor).
-The allowed string length is 0 to 255, and the allowed content is - the ASCII characters from 32 to 126.
+System Location The physical location of this node(for example, telephone closet, third floor).
+The allowed string length is 0 to 255, and the allowed content is the ASCII characters from 32 to 126.